vsatyakiran/Customer-Churn-Prediction-and-Recommendation-Engine/README.md

 Folder Information:

-- DataSet.csv : Dataset used for model building
+- **DataSet.csv :** Dataset used for model building
-- code.ipynb : Jupyter Notebook with the code for data preprocessing, visualization and model building
+- **code.ipynb :** Jupyter Notebook with the code for data preprocessing, visualization and model building
-- recommend.ipynb : Jupyter Notebook with the code for recommendation system
+- **recommend.ipynb :** Jupyter Notebook with the code for recommendation system
-- app.py : Flask API
+- **app.py :** Flask API
-- requirements.txt : Required libraries
+- **requirements.txt :** Required libraries
-- scripts.py : Data Preprocessing and Model Building
+- **scripts.py :** Data Preprocessing and Model Building
-- README.md : Information about the API
+- **README.md :** Information about the API
-- rf.pkl : Random Forest Model file
+- **rf.pkl :** Random Forest Model file
-- scaler.pkl : Scaler file
+- **scaler.pkl :** Scaler file
-- ohe.pkl : OneHotEncoder file
+- **ohe.pkl :** OneHotEncoder file

+## Data Analysis Conclusion

+- All the deatiled report and analysis can be found in the report.pdf file, which specifies the reason of customer churn and the recommendation system to reduce the churn rate.

 # API testing with Postman